I got the video below over here and it got me thinking,

 7. Ankle pick

 I've had enough emails, youtube messages, and friends ask me about this that I'm going to put together a video of the below.
-I got a lot of positive feedback from my cross grip seionage video, and though I loathe the sound of my voice recorded, my hair is now shorter and less ridiculous looking, so I'll put together a video to demonstrate the following salient points:
+I got a lot of positive feedback from my cross grip seionage video, and though I loathe the sound of my voice recorded,

 The reality is, that I'm lazy.
 And taking down BJJ players with even moderate levels of experience requires energy and in reality, he simply can pull guard at any time he feels uncomfortable in BJJ or submission grappling.
 There are also a fair number of BJJ competitors with wrestling experience to widely varying degrees.